CIP/KIP: Apoptosis

 CIP/KIP proteins have been shown to regulate apoptosis via a variety of mechanisms. p21 and p27 cleavage are known to promote apoptosis through activation of CDK2 activation. p57 has also been shown to inhibit apoptosis as p57 null mice show a range of developmental defects including cleft palate and a range of intestinal abnormalities associated with increased apoptosis.

 CIP/KIP proteins have also been shown to regulate apoptosis via CDK-independent mechanisms. p57 can bind JNK1/SAPK, a stress-related kinase, and block its activity, protecting against JNK1-regulated apoptosis.

 Transcription

-CIP/KIP proteins can regulate transcription indirectly through stabilization of cyclinD-CDK and uninhibiting cyclin-CDK2 complexes that are crucial for Rb phosphorylation and release of the E2F transcription factor.
+CIP/KIP proteins can regulate transcription indirectly through stabilization of cyclinD-CDK and disinhibiting cyclin-CDK2 complexes that are crucial for Rb phosphorylation and release of the E2F transcription factor.
 CIP/KIP proteins have also been shown to directly bind transcription factors.
 For example. p27 has been shown to bind to and stabilize Neurogenin-2 promoting differentiation of neural progenitor cells.